qizhex/debug_code/src/README.md

 ## SVHN Experiments
 Our ImageNet experiments requires using JFT-300M which is not publicly available.
+We will release the full code for ImageNet in a few weeks.

 Here we show an implementation of NoisyStudent on SVHN, which boosts the performance of a supervised model from 97.9% accuracy to 98.5% accuracy.

 ```shell